January 4, 2016, Day 1, Home to Bakersfield Flying J via SR99: 202 miles

 Gassing up the coach for the first day’s drive south toward Bakersfield.

-It was a rainy drive toward Bakersfield.
+It was a rainy drive to Bakersfield.
 It rained steady to Fresno and then on and off to Bakersfield.

 I loaded the coach in the rain that first day, and drove in rain most of the day.
 I met my dear cousins, Murle Jean and Genene, sisters who live in Fresno, for lunch at the Marie Callender’s restaurant there.
 We visited for over an hour, talking about family and memories.
 I always enjoy our visits and I’m happy they like to get together.
 Both are in their 80s and we have childhood memories of long ago.

 I posed here with my cousins, Murle Jean, center, and Genene after our lunch.
 We go clear back to the day I was born!

 After our warm visit, I bid them farewell and continued south toward Bakersfield to the Flying J truck stop north of the city.
 I pulled in sometime around 1630, dropped the jacks, put out the slide, and made myself at home for the night.

 Jacks down and the slide out at Bakersfield’s Flying J Plaza for the night.